ePages-de/epages-devportal/_posts/2018/2018-11-27-on-our-way-to-interactive-documentation-with-stoplight.md

 ## What we want

-These and the other lessons we learned from our research are basically things that have to be applied and thoroughly thought out, implying a large effort to both, building our solution and keeping it up to date (we've been there with other products).
+These and the other lessons we learned from our research are basically things that have to be applied and thoroughly thought out, implying a large effort both building our solution and keeping it up to date (we've been there with our current software).
 However, we now knew what features we wanted our docs to have, and could thus start looking around whether there was something out there to do some of the work for us.
 Essentially, we wanted a tool that made it possible to create a user-friendly documentation which would underpin our API-first approach.
 Ideally, it would reduce the maintenance work our current doc is causing while enabling an efficient usage of parts of our infrastructure, and of our workflows.